OVERVIEW OF INVOLUNTARY MENTAL ILLNESS TREATMENT PROCESS

 • The supplemental petition requires the petitioner to affirm under oath that he/she has been unable, after reasonable effort, to secure an examination, and give the reasons for not getting the examination.

 • It is possible that someone transported to CMH for examination is not in a proper state for mental health assessment and may need some type of stabilization at a hospital.
+Initial pick-up orders are not available in relation to petitions for AOT.

 The Clinical Certificate